fuzzymfx/fuzzymfx.github.io/content/current.md

 ##### Current, 2023

+December brings forth a lot of major life changes.

-As November comes to an end, I look back at 2023; with only a month left, I am looking at my resolutions for this year and wondering if I even came close to starting them.
-I am looking at the decisions that I took in these past eleven months and wondering how much I progressed.
+As November came to an end; with merely a month left, I looked at my resolutions for this year and wondered if I even came close to starting them.
+Contemplating on the decisions that I took in these past eleven months, I pondered on how much I had progressed.

 This year, I